Conflicting compilers and optimisers that broke this entry in 2023

 (this was first discovered in fedora linux 38)

-if the compiler was enabled one compiler would generate code that segfaulted but
+if the optimiser was enabled one compiler would generate code that segfaulted but

-the other one would not.
-However, when then disabling the optimiser the compiler
+the other one did not.
+However, when disabling the optimiser, the compiler

 that had no problem suddenly did and the one that did suddenly did not.
 But